Read and Analyze Your Credit Report _Banner_WC

 Account Information

-This is the most important section you must learn to understand if you want to interpret your credit report.
-Under this section does one find all information related to all the active loans and credit cards that one has.
 The account information will give you and your lender information about all the lenders you have worked with in the past, the types of loans you have availed of, details of these loan accounts, your current outstanding debt and month-on-month payment details for the last six months.
-Under this section, you also find information about outstanding balances and days past due.
-Needless to say, your credit score is calculated based on the information you see under this section.
+Here, you can also find information about outstanding balances and days past due.
+Your credit score is calculated based on the information you see in this section.

 Enquiry Information